jelkner/pythonds/_sources/Graphs/Objectives.rst

 As a student of computer science you may wonder about the computer science and mathematics courses you can take at your college.
 A graph is good way to represent the prerequisites and other interdependencies among courses.
-:ref:`Figure 1 <fig1>` shows another graph.
+:ref:`Figure 1 <fig1>` shows such a graph.
 This one represents most of the available CS and math courses at Northern Virginia Community College and the order in which they must be taken.